Accelerator taps first 7 startups to help bring KC back from the edge of global health crisis

 Seven Kansas City tech startups have taken the leap to launch new technologies and startups in response to challenges posed by COVID-19 — and have received technical and financial assistance through Comeback KC Ventures to accelerate their efforts.
 “These innovations were conceived after two years of the coronavirus pandemic revealed and ignited a need for…

 Editor’s note: The Ewing Marion Kauffman Foundation is a financial supporter of Startland News.
-This story was produced independently by Startland News’s nonprofit newsroom. [divide] Operating a nonprofit taught Quest Moffat that it’s easier to raise programming dollars than it is to raise operating dollars — and a lack of the latter brings unexpected stressors,…
+This story was produced independently by Startland News’s nonprofit newsroom.
+Operating a nonprofit taught Quest Moffat that it’s easier to raise programming dollars than it is to raise operating dollars — and a lack of the latter brings unexpected stressors, he…

-A hefty infusion of funding is expected to help Project United Knowledge offer more tools to black, Latinx and other professionals from underrepresented groups, according to the UMKC Innovation Center. [pullquote] Project United Knowledge drives social, environmental and economic change by incubating and accelerating ventures that have the potential to solve our community’s most pressing…
+A hefty infusion of funding is expected to help Project United Knowledge offer more tools to black, Latinx and other professionals from underrepresented groups, according to the UMKC Innovation Center.
+The $50,000 investment from the JPMorgan Chase Foundation was awarded to the UMKC Innovation Center, which partners with Project UK to deliver programming, resources and…

 A familiar face from pop culture and $300,000 in entrepreneurial support are just two highlights tied to the Opportunity Hub’s new effort to build a more inclusive startup ecosystem in Kansas City.
 “Many times, [building an inclusive community] involves hosting a series of frequently held, branded events that introduce community stakeholders to black and Latinx…